webix-hub/docs/data/api/refs/ui.pivot.md

 - api/ui.pivot_onbeforerender_event.md - fires just before the pivot is rendered
 - api/link/ui.pivot_onbeforesort_event.md - fires before sorting dataset
 - api/link/ui.pivot_onbindrequest_event.md - fires when the component is ready to receive data from the master component
+- api/ui.pivot_oncancel_event.md - fires when the action has been cancelled by clicking the "Cancel" button in the filters popup
 - api/link/ui.pivot_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.pivot_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.pivot_ondestruct_event.md - occurs when component destroyed
-- api/ui.pivot_onfilterchange_event.md - fires when values are changed in filter fields on toolbar
+- api/ui.pivot_onfilterchange_event.md - fires when value is changed in a filter field on the toolbar
 - api/ui.pivot_onfiltercreate_event.md - fires each time a filter is created
 - api/ui.pivot_onheaderinit_event.md - fires when pivot header is initialized
-- api/ui.pivot_onitemclick_event.md - fires when an item is clicked
+- api/ui.pivot_onitemclick_event.md - fires when a data item is clicked
 - api/link/ui.pivot_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/ui.pivot_onpopup_event.md - fires after a configuration window for Pivot is created
 - api/ui.pivot_onviewinit_event.md - fires before inner view initialization